-Financial instruments that may potentially subject us to a concentration of credit risk consist of cash and cash equivalents, which are deposited in major financially sound institutions in the United States, Israel and Germany, and trade accounts receivable.
+Financial instruments that may potentially subject us to a concentration of credit risk consist of cash and cash equivalents and short-term bank deposits, which are deposited in major financially sound institutions in the U.S, Israel and Germany, and trade accounts receivable and other receivables.
 Our trade accounts receivable is derived from revenues earned from customers from various countries.
-We perform ongoing credit evaluations of our customers' financial condition and, generally, require no collateral from customers.
-We also have a credit insurance policy for some customers.
-We maintain an allowance for doubtful accounts receivable based upon the expected ability to collect the accounts receivable.
-We review our allowance for doubtful accounts quarterly by assessing individual accounts receivable and all other balances based on historical collection experience and an economic risk assessment.
-If we determine that a specific customer is unable to meet its financial obligations to us, we provide an allowance for credit losses to reduce the receivable to the amount management reasonably believes will be collected, which is netted against "Accounts receivable - Trade".
+We perform ongoing credit evaluations of our customers' financial condition and, requires no collateral from our customers.
+We also have a credit insurance policy for some of our customers.
+We maintain the allowance for estimated losses resulting from the inability of our customers to make required payments.
+The allowance represents the current estimate of lifetime expected credit losses over the remaining duration of existing accounts receivable considering current market conditions and supportable forecasts when appropriate.
+The estimate is a result of our ongoing evaluation of collectability, customer creditworthiness, historical levels of credit losses, and future expectations.
+The allowance for expected credit losses was immaterial during the periods presented.